Recognition of same-sex unions in Honduras: Background

-2018 Inter-American Court of Human Rights ruling
+2018 Inter-American Court of Human Rights advisory opinion

-On 9 January 2018, in advisory opinion OC 24/7, the Inter-American Court of Human Rights (IACHR) ruled that countries signatory to the American Convention on Human Rights are required to allow same-sex couples to marry.
-The ruling states that:
+On 9 January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
+The advisory opinion states that:

 Honduras ratified the American Convention on Human Rights on 8 September 1977 and recognized the court's jurisdiction on 9 September 1981.
-The ruling set binding precedent in favour of same-sex marriage for Hondurian courts.
 In May 2018, a group of LGBT activists filed a lawsuit with the Supreme Court to legalise same-sex marriage in Honduras and recognize same-sex marriages validly performed in other countries.
 A second case was filed shortly thereafter but was dismissed on technical grounds in November 2018.
 In February 2019, it was reported that the Supreme Court was expected to rule on the case within "the next few days", but it was later announced in May 2019 that they were "expected to rule later this year".
 The court ruled in January 2022 that same-sex marriages violate the Constitution of Honduras and the Family Code, and dismissed the case.

 In September 2022, members of Somos CDC Honduras (Centro para el Desarrollo y la Cooperación LGBTI), the non-profit organization that filed the lawsuit in 2018, asked the Inter-American Commission on Human Rights to review Honduras' same-sex marriage ban.